Unroadworthy car trailers: photos of mending a typical example of corrosion and suspension failure.

 to be clipped - and before birds start to nest.

-A trailer can come in very handy.
 The spare wheel bolted to the front panel corrected the nose-weight problem that resulted from the replacement wheels being slightly further forward.

 The law requires that trailer wheels and tyres meet the same standards as for cars.
 Because of the low loading when transporting garden refuse, tyre pressures can be as low as 20psi.